 - Lock to an object that’s not going anywhere.
 Signs may be loose.
 Railings may be broken.
-Trees may be cut.
+Trees may be cut (not to mention repeated locking to trees harms them).
 Do yourself a favor and double check that what you’re locking to is locked to the ground.

 - Take a picture of the bike & record it’s serial number.
 Join BikePGH’s free I <3 My Bike Program to join the PGH database of bikes.

 [Opportunity to take action] Now that you’ve read these tips, its a great time to contact your council person and let them know that you want to see more secure places to lock your bike in your neighborhood.